TH3D0LPH1N/Calc-Text-Siprep/readme.md

 Hello!!
 My name is Wilson Chen, SI class of '25.
 This is a fun side project that I've been working on for the past couple of months, where I practice LaTeX by doing some edits on the current Calc BC textbook.

 Hope you find this useful :)

+The text lies within the file called "MainText.pdf"